Notes from the machine room.

 Using Latentmachine with n8n and Make.com Workflows

 How to use Latentmachine to generate transformation code for n8n Code nodes and Make.com JavaScript modules.
 Paste a webhook payload, show the shape you need, and export ready-to-use code.
+Works with JSON, CSV, YAML, TOML, XML, and .env inputs.

 What Is Programming by Example (and Why It Keeps Coming Back)